1. Eleven Questions People Love Answering For a Spontaneous and Joyful On-The-Spot Conversation.

 Five Principles of Generosity-Based Leadership: The Go-Giver - Bob Burg and John David Mann

-• The Go-Giver Book Club, Pindar in the Classroom - includes a beautiful video where the students speak about making a difference for others.
+Pindar in the Classroom - includes a beautiful video where the students speak about making a difference for others.

-• How homeless people were served and treated with respect and a shire was changed through The Go-Giver book: The Go-Giver Gala Dinner
+• How homeless people were served and treated with respect and a shire was changed through The Go-Giver book:

-• *insert link to 5 principles to build a local community action plan*
+Resource Fair offers free services to homeless residents• *insert link to 5 principles to build a local community action plan*

 3. Building deeper friendships, through shared vulnerability